Gagniuc/Entropy-of-strings/README.md

 # Entropy-of-strings

+The current JS application calculates the entropy of a string.

+The focus of this implementation includes a specialized function called "entropy" which has the text sequence parameter and returns a value that represents entropy.

-It is a measure of the information content of the string, and can be interpreted as the number of bits required to encode each character of the string given perfect compression.
-The entropy is maximal when each character is equally likely...
+Entropy measure of the information content of the string, and can be interpreted as the number of bits required to encode each symbol from a string given perfect compression.
+The entropy value is maximal when each character is equally likely...

+In information theory, entropy is a measure of the uncertainty in a random variable.
+In this context, the term usually refers to the Shannon entropy, which quantifies the expected value of the message's information.
+Claude E. Shannon introduced the formula for entropy in his 1948 paper "A Mathematical Theory of Communication."

+where n represents the total number of symbols in the alphabet of a sequence and pi represents the probability of occurrence of a symbol i found in the alphabet.

 ```js